baoboa/pyqt5/doc/sphinx/qt_properties.rst

         the optional callable used to set the value of the property.
     :param freset:
         the optional callable used to reset the value of the property to its default value.
-It is ignored by Python
     :param fdel:
         the optional callable used to delete the property.
-It is ignored by Qt.
     :param doc:
         the optional docstring of the property.
-It is ignored by Qt.
     :param designable:
         optionally sets the Qt ``DESIGNABLE`` flag.
-It is ignored by Python
     :param scriptable:
         optionally sets the Qt ``SCRIPTABLE`` flag.
-It is ignored by Python
     :param stored:
         optionally sets the Qt ``STORED`` flag.
-It is ignored by Python
     :param user:
         optionally sets the Qt ``USER`` flag.
-It is ignored by Python
     :param constant:
         optionally sets the Qt ``CONSTANT`` flag.
-It is ignored by Python
     :param final:
         optionally sets the Qt ``FINAL`` flag.
-It is ignored by Python
     :param notify:
         the optional unbound notify signal.
-It is ignored by Python
     :param revision:
         the revision exported to QML.
-It is ignored by Python
     :rtype:
         the property object.